demisto/content/Integrations/RiskSense/README.md

 ## Overview
 ---

-RiskSense is a cloud based platform that provides vulnerability management and prioritization to measure and control cybersecurity risk.
+RiskSense is a cloud-based platform that provides vulnerability management and prioritization to measure and control cybersecurity risk.
-This integration was integrated and tested with version xx of RiskSense

 ## Use Cases
 ---
 The SOAR market is still an emerging market and is often used as an umbrella term that covers security operations, security incident response and threat intelligence.
 Many vendors, even market leaders  like Splunk, are adding features and functionality to their existing solutions in the fight for market leadership.
 One major commonality between new SOAR vendors and vendors trying to make their existing solution fit into this market definition is the need to be able to ingest security centric data including threat intelligence to address the biggest use-case for SOAR i.e. security operations.

 Gartner claims that organizations need to have a continuous adaptive risk and trust assessment (CARTA) strategy to make their investments in SOAR technology pay off.
 CARTA’s value is that it is continuous, and one element helps and informs other elements, allowing for continuous improvement in your organization’s ability to improve both security posture and digital resilience.

 ## Configure RiskSense on Demisto
 ---